-In September 2021 there was additional 3 million stock options granted at an exercise price of GBP£0.10, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 9 September 2023.
+On 10 September 2021 there was additional 3 million stock options granted at an exercise price of GBP£0.10, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 10 September 2023.
 The options have an expiry date of 9 September 2026.
-The decrease period on period is given the charge associated with one third of the 38 million shares granted in February 2021 vesting immediately.